jasmine/jasmine-browser-runner/README.md

 jasmine-browser-runner runs your Jasmine specs in a browser.
-It's suitable for interactive use with normal browsers as well as running specs in CI builds using either headless Chrome or Saucelabs.
+It's suitable for interactive use with normal browsers as well as running specs in CI builds using either headless browsers or with a remote Selenuium grid provider such as Saucelabs.

 # Getting started